dlu-ch/dlb/doc/fs_path.rst

    All represented paths are either absolute or relative to the working directory of a process.

-   The interface is similar to :mod:`pathlib` and conversion from and to ``pathlib`` paths is supported.
+   The interface is similar to :mod:`pathlib` and conversion from and to :mod:`pathlib` paths is supported.

    If the path represented by a :class:`dlb.fs.Path` is meaningful as a concrete path on the platform the code is running on, :attr:`native` returns it in the form of a :class:`dlb.fs.Path.Native` instance, which can